-COVID-19 investigations include the identification of close contacts during the contagious period.
-Contact tracing helps manage COVID-19 from spreading in schools and is used to break chains of transmission and to help prevent future surges of cases.
-Close contacts are those who are within 6 feet distance for \geq 15 minutes with the COVID-19 patient.
+Contact tracing involves the identification and notification of close contacts confirmed and probable COVID-19 cases in order to quarantine them during the contagious period.
+Contact tracing, when combined with quarantine strategies, is critical to help limit COVID-19 from spreading in schools, is used to break chains of transmission, and ultimately help prevent future surges of cases.